feathr-ai/feathr/docs/concepts/feature-generation.md

 Feature generation (also known as feature materialization) is the process to create features from raw source data into a certain persisted storage in either offline store (for further reuse), or online store (for online inference).

-User could utilize feature generation to pre-compute and materialize pre-defined features to online and/or offline storage.
+User can utilize feature generation to pre-compute and materialize pre-defined features to online and/or offline storage.
 This is desirable when the feature transformation is computation intensive or when the features can be reused (usually in offline setting).
 Feature generation is also useful in generating embedding features, where those embeddings distill information from large data and is usually more compact.

 ## Generating Features to Online Store

-When we need to serve the models online, we also need to serve the features online.
+When the models are served in an online environment, we also need to serve the corresponding features in the same online environment as well.
 Feathr provides APIs to generate features to online storage for future consumption.
 For example:

 ```python
 client = FeathrClient()